-Parents with students who suffer with food allergies should contact the school nurse, the classroom teacher, and/or the school's administration immediately to advise them of this health concern.
+Parents with children who suffer with food allergies should contact our school nurse, the classroom teamer, or the school's administration in writing.

 ADMINISTERING MEDICATIONS at SCHOOL

 Administering any medicine to students is not a recommended procedures for schools, but is necessary at times.
 The school's nurse or trained designee will give any medicine that needs to be administered on campus.